mitre/fusera/README.md

 chmod +x sracp
 ```

-It is advised to move this file somewhere in your PATH in order to increase ease of calling either `fusera` or `sracp`.
+It is advisable to move this file somewhere in your PATH.

-### Build from source:
+## Build from source

 ```ShellSession